 We ran all experiments on a cluster.
 Each experiment had exclusive access to a node with Intel(R) Xeon(R) CPU E5-2650 v2 processors running at 2.60GHz.
 Only 1 core out of the 16 available on each node was used with a memory limit of 4GB.
 All algorithms were implemented in C++ and compiled with GCC version 5.4 with the O3 flag.
 To mitigate implementation bias, we used existing code and third-party libraries wherever possible.
-For instance, we used a library called M4RI Albrecht and Bard (2012) for implementing hash functions, GNU Bignum library for maintaining large counts.
-We adapted implementations of ApproxMC and Dagum et al.'s Monte Carlo enhancement from the ApproxMC and MayBMS Huang et al (2009) code-bases, respectively2.
+For instance, we used a library called M4RI [3] for implementing hash functions, GNU Bignum library for maintaining large counts.
+We adapted implementations of ApproxMC and Dagum et al.'s Monte Carlo enhancement from the ApproxMC and MayBMS [19] code-bases, respectively4.
 For a given algorithm and an input formula, we set the timeout to 500 seconds.